-In the summer I chatted with Yale Fox who has launched a website called LandlordWatch that combines citizen-journalism, housing activism and problem solving with social technologies to list the worst landlords and worst apartments in Toronto based on violations.
-The website uses open government data provided by the City of Toronto in order to create transparency in the rental housing market.
+In 2015 I chatted with Yale Fox who launched a website called LandlordWatch that combined citizen-journalism, housing activism and problem solving with social technologies to list the worst landlords and worst apartments in Toronto based on violations.
+The website used open government data provided by the City of Toronto in order to create transparency in the rental housing market.

 All of their data was downloaded from the City of Toronto’s open data catalogues.
 All inspections were conducted by third party city inspectors.

 The 100 worst buildings are the buildings with the most violations on a per-year basis.
 The 100 worst landlords were calculated by the landlord or company with the the most violations over the time period of 2014 – 2016.